Why You Should Collaborate Across Boundaries

 - Stakeholder: with external groups (customers, partners, constituencies, value chain, communities)

-- Demographic: Gender, generation, nationality, culture, personality, ideology.
+- Demographic: with diverse groups (gender, generation, nationality, culture, personality, ideology)

 Horizontal boundaries separate groups by areas of experience and expertise.
-The negative costs of horizontal boundaries are revealed when one function is favored over another, when the work of one unit or product line threatens the viability of another, or when departments work at cross-purposes.
+The negative costs of horizontal boundaries are revealed when one function is favored over another, when the work of one unit or product line threatens the viability of another, or when departments or functions work at cross-purposes.

 Vertical boundaries cross level, rank, seniority, authority, and power.
-The separation of groups into layers of top, middle, and entry-level — each with corresponding levels of authority — is a ubiquitous feature in nearly all organizations.
-Vertical boundaries pose the smallest challenge to senior executives practicing boundary spanning, cited in just 7% of the challenges.
+The separation of groups into organizational hierarchy layers of top, middle, and entry-level — each with corresponding levels of authority — is a ubiquitous feature in nearly all organizations.